openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

 MiOS Units don't natively handle these Commands so a mapping step must occur before openHAB Commands can be executed by a MiOS Unit.
 Additionally, since MiOS Bindings are read-only by default, we must add a parameter to indicate we want data to flow back to the MiOS Unit.

 The `command:` Binding parameter is used to specify that we want data to flow back to the MiOS unit as well as how to perform the required mapping.
+For most Items bound using the MiOS Binding, internal defaults will take care of the correct `command:`, `in:` and `out:` parameters.
+These need only be specified if you have something not handled by the internal defaults, or wish to override them with custom behavior.

 ### Item : MiOS Device Binding - Commands (Reacting)